Miaga-o/DiscreteNotes/Discrete_CH8.typ

     forall x, y in RR, x = y => y = x
   $
-- While these examples are intuitive, generalizing from the generic particular is often neccessary to prove properties.
+- While these examples are intuitive, generalizing from the generic particular is often necessary to prove properties.

 #example([Equality Relation], [
   Let $R$ be a relation defined on $RR$ as follows: